uviclibraries/tableau/dashboards.md

           <img src="images\activity-3\2-realtime-changes.gif" alt="interactive dashboard animated example" style="width:720px;"><br>
      </div>

--   Note that you can make any of the graphs on the dashboard your filtered item to tell a different story.
-If you click on the Date/category/profit graph, click on the filter icon, and then select **Bookcases** in the **Furniture** section (click directly on the line on the graph), it will display how many chairs were sold in a year by a particular person.
-Feel free to play around with these filters to see if you can come up with a different interpretation!
+- You can make any of the visualizations on the dashboard act as a filter to tell a different story.
+For example, click on the **Date/Category/Profit** visualization and select **Use as Filter** from the menu in the top-right corner.
+- Then, select **Bookcases** under the **Furniture** category by clicking directly on the corresponding line in the visualization.
+The other visualizations will update to display data for that selection.
+- Feel free to experiment with the different filters and selections to see if you can come up with a different interpretation of the data!

 <button onclick="toggle('gif4')">Show/Hide Animation</button>